FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 This recipe is a step-by-step guide on how to deploy the IMI Data Catalogue in Docker.

 ## Introduction

+For a more general introduction to data catalogues, their elements and data models, see the [data catalogue recipe](link).
+This recipe is intended as a set of step-by-step instructions to deploy via Docker the IMI Data Catalogue developed at the Luxembourg Centre for Systems Biomedicine.
+The overall purpose of the data catalogue is to host dataset-level metadata for a wide range of IMI projects.
+Datasets are FAIRified and searchable by a range facets.
+The catalogue is not intended to hold the actual data

 ## Requirements